Chenée Today

 • salt - to bring out the flavors in this dough.

-• cooking spray - use a little cooking spray to keep the rolls from sticking to your baking pan!
+• cooking spray - use a little cooking spray to keep your cinnamon rolls from sticking to your baking pan!

-• apples - you'll need the equivalent of about 2 apples.
+• fresh apples - you'll need the equivalent of about 2 apples.
 Peel them and dice them nice and small so that your filling fits well in these cinnamon rolls!
+I like to use a mixture of sweet and tart apples, so I use Honeycrisp and Gala apples for this apple pie cinnamon rolls recipe, but you can use any baking apples you like to use, such as Golden Delicious, Granny Smiths, or Jonagold.

 • lemon juice - brings out the tartness of our apples and balances the sugar in this apple filling!